-" My mother.
-O, was it not-is it not so ?"
-"Why, what mad freak have you got into your head?
-That woman your mother?
-Bless my soul, did I not have indubitable proof that you were in your right senses, I should think you were minus your reason.
-What put such an idea into your head ?
-How did you get it ?"
-"From my own soul.
-My own soul told me she was my mother.
-Her face, her form, her eyes, her smile-" "Did you see her smile ?"
-"Yes, yes-and it was when she smiled that she showed me the ideal of my heart's fondest, wildest dream.
+Her face, her form, her eyes, her smile-' 'Did you see her smile?'
+'Yes, yes-and it was when she smiled that she showed me the ideal of my heart's fondest, wildest dream.
 Do not dispel the dream now.
-Do you not know the woman ?"
-"Ay, I know her well," returned Marco, and as he spoke he wiped a teardrop from his eye.

-"And is she not an honorable, virtuous woman ?"
-"As pure as the cloudless heavens," answered the smuggler.

-"She is my mother !
-Do you not know that she is ?"
-"I should have to study some before I could answer such a question, Henry.
-I did not ex- now." pect it-I was not looking for such a thing.
-But you should have asked her ?"
-"I did ask her-I did ask her, but she would give me no answer direct in words.
-But she the smuggler as he stood now at the binnacle, kissed me, and she wept over me.
-Her tears yet and the more he gazed the more did that mystremble and burn upon my cheek.
-You know terious power close about him.
-He scrutinized her-you know her well, you say.
-Then why every lineament of those strange features, and can you not tell me ?"
-"Because I know her well, that is no proof that I should know all her relations in life."
-"But her name-do you know that ?"
-"I have not heard her speak her name for vears.
-She is Nameless."
+Do you not know the woman?'
+'Ay, I know her well,' returned Marco, and as he spoke he wiped a teardrop from his eye.
+And is she not an honorable, virtuous woman?'
+'As pure as the cloudless heavens,' answered the smuggler.
+'She is my mother!
+Do you not know that she is?'
+'I should have to study some before I could answer such a question, Henry.
+I did not expect it-I was not looking for such athing.
+But you should have asked her.
+'I did ask her-I did ask her. but she would give me no answer direct in words.
+But she kissed me and she wept over me.
+Her tears yet tremble and burn upon my cheek.
+You know her you know her well.
+Then why can you not tell me?
+Because I know her well, that is no proof that I should know all her relations in life.'
+'But her name-do you know that?'
+'I have not heard her speak her name for years.
+She is Nameless.'
 Henry was lost in a maze of doubt and anxiety.
 He felt sure that the smuggler knew more than he was willing to divulge, and that he was keeping back what he knew for some purpose of his own.
 Yet his belief that he had seen his mother was not shaken.
-"Then you will not tell me any more of that woman ?" he said, hesitatingly.
+CHAPTER XVII.